Sabbirrahman43/Folio-5/README.md

 Lyra is your AI companion.
 She's not a chatbot bolted onto a PDF viewer.
 She's built into the reading experience:

-- **She can see what you're reading** — send her the current page as an image (works with comics, diagrams, charts, anything visual)
+- **She can see what you're reading** — sends the current page as an image when you ask (works on comics, diagrams, charts, anything visual)
 - **Select any text → Ask Lyra** — highlight a sentence, click, and she's already on it
 - **She has a real voice** — powered by ElevenLabs neural TTS, not robotic browser speech
 - **Fully customizable persona** — rename her, rewrite her personality, make her whoever you need